A lot of people talk about reading techniques.

 Let’s get started.

-The Proven List Of Reading Strategies And Skills
+A Proven List Of Reading Techniques And Skills For Deeper Learning

 Are you ready for a list of the best techniques for reading at a higher level?
-These are my favorite reading techniques and all have been scientifically verified.
+These are my favorite reading techniques.
+Not only have all of them been scientifically verified.

 One: Seek Authoritative Books And Articles